cloudfoundry/docs-bosh/content/agent-cpi-interactions.md

 * The CPI asks the IaaS to instantiate VM template, VMs, volumes and possibly other constructs (floating IPs, security groups, connect LBs, etc.)
 * The Agent is initially driven by the CPI through the bosh-registry, and then by the Director through NATS-based messaging.
 The registry provides Director-side metadata to the Agent.

+!!! note
+    If the CPI, Director and stemcell all support API version V2, [then the use of Bosh registry will be avoided](cpi-api-v2.md#reference-table-based-on-each-component-version).
+In this case, the agent will be initialized with enough information to configure the VM and all communication with the director is performed through NATS server.

 ![image](images/cpi-interactions-overview.png)

 <!--